ipython/ipython/doc/source/ipython.rst

 * Searching through modules and namespaces with '*' wildcards, both when using the '?' system and via the %psearch command.
 * Completion in the local namespace, by typing TAB at the prompt.
-  This works for keywords, methods, variables and files in the current directory.
+  This works for keywords, modules, methods, variables and files in the current directory.
 This is supported via the readline library, and full access to configuring readline's behavior is provided.
+  Custom completers can be implemented easily for different purposes (system commands, magic arguments etc.)
 * Numbered input/output prompts with command history (persistent across sessions and tied to each profile), full searching in this history and caching of all input and output.